BerndiVader/MythicMobsExtension/README.md

 		Set goal 1 to PathfinderGoalReturnHome.
 The entity will return to the mobs location present at execution of the mechanic.
 With speed of 2.
 Mob can travel inside a radius of 200 disq and has a tp radius of 1024.
 Means if the mob is outside of 1024 it will be teleported.
 Because of the last false the mob will not go home aslong it has a target.
 Set it to true and the mob will run home whenever its outside of its range.
+		In addition there are two signals send:
+		GOAL_STARTRETURNHOME - Send to mob if the entity start to travel home.
+		GOAL_ENDRETURNHOME - Send to mob if the entity is arrived at home.